 On a path as long, high, and remote as the Continental Divide Trail, there is little room for gear errors.
 For four to six months of walking, CDT thru-hikers have a laundry list of concerns that outpace those of many other long trails: grizzly bears, lightning storms, avalanche danger, unmarked or non-existent trails, long food and water carries, weeks at altitude, and raging snowmelt-filled river fords.
 That is one reason that while first-time thru-hikers occasionally make it, most wait to tackle the CDT until they have more experience.

 Most hikers find the CDT exhausting on a day-to-day basis.
-When tired, hungry, or dehydrated, hikers often don’t have the patience to put up with gear that may be rubbing oddly or isn’t functioning properly.
+When tired, hungry, and at altitude, hikers often don’t have the patience to put up with gear that may be rubbing oddly or isn’t functioning properly.
 The solution: get it right the first time.

 Compared to the Pacific Crest or Appalachian Trails, many CDT hikers choose slightly heavier-duty gear: their picks have to be strong enough to handle the New Mexico desert and trudge through snow at 14,000 feet in Colorado.
 Still, hikers try to choose lighter packs to minimize the impact of all that vertical on their back, knees, and joints.
 Food and water carries on the CDT can be heavy, too, so light gear choices help reduce overall pack weight